-Go Micro is a framework for microservice development.
+Go Micro is a framework for distributed systems development.

 Go Micro abstracts away the details of distributed systems.
 Here are the main features.